programming-basics-kse/materials/README.md

 ### 📚 Practice Session Resources

-compiled list of valuable resources following our latest practice session.
+Compiled list of valuable resources following our latest practice session.

 1. **🧹 Automatic Code Formatting in PyCharm**
    - Learn how to automatically reformat your code in PyCharm for a cleaner, more readable style.